AhmedMahdy14/Signal-Processing-using-MATLAB-Project/README.md

 Part I: Sound Signal
 1. Import the two songs into MATLAB and play them.
 2. Increase the sample rate of the song "long track" to double its original value.
-Play the sound and Save the new song (after changing the sample rate) to a .wav le (with a name of your choice).
+Play the sound and Save the new song (after changing the sample rate) to a .wav file (with a name of your choice).
 3. Reduce the sample rate of the song "short track" to one third of its original value.
-Play the sound and Save the new song (after changing the sample rate) to a .wav le (with a name of your choice).
+Play the sound and Save the new song (after changing the sample rate) to a .wav file (with a name of your choice).
 4. Fade in the rst 2 seconds of the song "long track" and Fade out the last 2 seconds of the same song.
 Play the sound.